 what you used to do with whozit you know

-what you were talking about just no
+what you were talking about just now.

 Over on the Poetry Super Highway are three more poems.
 The first two, “Travelling” and “Nimrod,” take a sidewise view on desperate times for refugees, especially in the Middle East.
 This third poem looks back at a post-war childhood in Calgary.